svargasperez/RPiClusterGuide/README.md

 ## Cluster Configurations

 1. Configuring **Auto Login**: these next steps will enable passwordless login between the head node and the worker nodes.
+You will generate an **ssh key** on the head node and copy (the public ssh key) to the rest of the worker nodes.
 	1. On the head node, open a **Terminal** and move to the RPi directory: `cd /home/pi/`.
 	1. Run `ssh-keygen -t rsa`.
 Make sure to press <kbd>enter</kbd> three times, accepting the default path and creating **no password**.
-	1. scp /home/pi/.ssh/id_rsa.pub pi@~worker nodes IP~:/home/pi/master.pub”    (You can find your nodes IP by sshing into a node and using the command “IP a”.
+	1. To copy the  head node's public ssh key into the worker nodes, type <pre>scp /home/pi/.ssh/id_rsa.pub pi@<b>worker_node_IP</b>:/home/pi/master.pub</pre>, where <pre><b>worker_node_IP</b></pre> is the IP address of one of your nodes (remember you will do this for all t (You can find your nodes IP by sshing into a node and using the command “IP a”.
 Locate the “eth0” section and look for the inet, stopping at the “/”)
 <!-- 4.)
 Then, ssh into that node “ssh pi@~worker nodes IP~”
 5.)
 Run “ssh-keygen -t rsa” on worker node.
 Make sure you hit enter three times.
 Accepting the default path and creating no password
 6.)	“cat master.pub >> .ssh/authorized_keys” on worker node